open-resources/physics_bank/content/public/007.Momentum and Impulse/Collisions/Colliding Balls/Colliding Balls.md

       ans4:
         value: This is not possible because kinetic energy is not conserved.
       ans5:
-        value: This is an elastic collision, as both kinetic energy and momentum are conserved.
+        value: This is not possible as momentum is not conserved.
 ---
 # {{ params.vars.title }}
 A ball of mass {{ params.m1 }} $g$ with initial velocity {{ params.v1_i }} $\frac{m}{s}\hat{\imath}$ collides with a ball of mass {{ params.m2 }} $g$ with initial velocity {{ params.v2_i }} $\frac{m}{s}\hat{\imath}$.
 The final velocity of the {{ params.m1 }} $g$ ball is {{ params.v1_f }} $\frac{m}{s}\hat{\imath}$, while the final velocity of the {{ params.m2 }} $g$ ball is {{ params.v2_f }} $\frac{m}{s}\hat{\imath}$.